ahindy1234/ahindy1234/README.md

 Computer Science Student @ Stanford | Full Stack Engineer @ Yakera | NLP Research for Neural Sign Language Translation | Embracing Technology | Lifelong Learner

 ## 🧐 About
-I’m a first year student at Stanford University pursuing a Bachelor’s Degree in Symbolic Systems with a specialization in AI systems.
+I’m a second year student at Stanford University pursuing a Bachelor’s Degree in Mathematics & CS with a specialization in AI systems.
 I have 4 years of experience with machine learning and 1 year of experience with quantum computing projects.
 Some of my projects include:

  - Identifying segmented nuclei using convolutional neural networks to help doctors diagnose disease
  - Predicting droughts using novel machine learning techniques and computer vision